WilstonOreo/omnidome/README.md

 Its has currently been successfully build on MacOSX (Mavericks and Yosemite) and Ubuntu 14.04.

 For both MacOSX and Ubuntu, install Qt 5.6 via online installer from the website http://www.qt.io.
-Qt should be installed in the folder which lies on the same level as omnidome, e.g.:
+Qt is supposed to be installed in the home folder.

-/your-project-folder
- -/Qt
- -/omnidome

 With cmake it is also possible to specify a manual path for Qt via commandline.
 When running cmake with arguments: